• Room 06.018 - Main Site Tower

 My research explores the relationship between the criminal law and society, particularly the impact of law on the most vulnerable.
 I am one of a minority of legal academics skilled in the use of qualitative and quantitative research methods.
 I have a track record over the last decade of publishing in leading international journals, producing impactful commissioned reports and attracting research funding.

-1) PUBLIC SPACE AND THE LAW - use of law to exclude and curtail the freedoms of vulnerable members of society in their use of public space.
+1) PUBLIC SPACE AND THE CRIMINAL LAW - the relationship between criminal law and the use of public space.
 This research builds on my previous research on the control of anti-social behaviour.
 In recent years, I have been exploring how current trends in law reform in the UK and elsewhere have been towards greater regulation of the use of public space in the name of gentrification, consumerism and crime control.
-I am exploring how recent law reforms are being used to exclude unpopular minority communities such as the homeless, young people and ethnic minorities.
+I have also being examining what the appropriate role for criminal law is when the use of public space is contested.

-My work has been published in leading academic journals including Legal Studies, the Journal of Law and Society, the Criminal Law Review and Punishment and Society.
+My work has been published in leading international edited collections and academic journals including Legal Studies, the Journal of Law and Society, the Criminal Law Review and Punishment and Society.
 I have presented on my work both nationally and internationally to academic and practitioner audiences.

 I have been awarded funding from the ESRC, EPSRC and other funding bodies.
 I am a member of the peer review college for the ESRC.